 - Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?

-Know your FICO
+Know your FICO score

-Curious about your credit score?
-Give us a call at 972-932-9083.
+Curious about your FICO score?
+Call us: 972-932-9083.